Rules of the Day

 Read: Sections 1.6 to 1.9in the ebook textbook.
 This text is part of the Longhorn Textbook access program.

-Turn in the Extra Credit Homework before class (1 PM) on Monday August 29.
-Click here to access the Extra Credit Homework.This is designed to teach you how to use the Aktiv Learning electronic homework system along with Gradescope.
+Turn in the Practice Homework before 10 PM on Thursday, August 29.
+Click here to access the Practice Homework.This is designed to teach you how to use the Aktiv Learning electronic homework system along with Gradescope.
 Everyone who turns something in will get full credit.
 Click here to access to the Aktiv Learning electronic homework system.
 Click here for directions on how to use Gradescope.

-Begin working on the Homework Problem Set 1, due at 10 PM on Thursday, September 1.
+Begin working on the Homework Problem Set 1, due at 10 PM on Tuesday, September 3.
 Click here to access the Homework Problem Set 1.
 Note there are Aktiv Learning and Gradescope Questions, and you MUST DO BOTH.
-Collective, homeworks count for 15% of your final course grade.
+Collectively, homeworks count for 10% of your final course grade.
 The Aktiv Learning homework provides multiple attempts and provides feedback.
 It is intended to help you prepare for the Gradescope Questions, so we recommend you do the Aktiv Learning questions first.